Login to Complete an Application or to Access Judging Panel

 Q: What are the current categories for the Design Awards?

-The BSA Design Awards program no longer runs on cycles or yearly categories, so you may submit projects of any type for consideration.
+A: As of 2023, The BSA Design Awards program no longer runs on cycles or yearly categories, so you may submit projects of any type for consideration.

-SMALL FIRMS – recognizing design excellence through performance narratives in all completed projects.
+SMALL FIRMS – Recognizing design excellence through performance narratives in all completed projects.
 Eligible for firms of 10 or fewer employees.

 Built Design Excellence and Small Firms categories can include: